Mindtribe Celebrates Women in Hardware

 - Reliability matters

-As a female working in the hardware space, this event was incredibly empowering.
+As a woman working in the hardware space, this event was incredibly empowering.
 I left with more connections, information, and confidence than I started out with.
 I’ll admit, I am no technical expert – in fact, I find the jargon to be a little intimidating – but, I was able to, as Kate exhorts, “meet someone new and learn something new.”